We connect people to sport and sport to the people

 From football to skiing and from wrestling to cycling, our portfolio includes many individual and team sports.
 We work with global players and local federations across a wide array of summer and winter sports.

-Eurovision Sport is pleased to announce the renewal of its long-running media rights deal with the Internation...
+Eurovision Sport is delighted to announce the publication of a new media handbook, ‘Reimagining Sport:...